verdict-project/verdict/docs/docs/getting_started/install.md

-# Download / Install
+# Download/Install

-Depending on your language preference (Java or Python), you can use different approaches.
+Use a different interface depending on your language preference (Java or Python).

 *Note: Python interface is currently in preparation.*

 ## Java

+One of the following three methods can be used:

+1. Maven
+1. Using a pre-compiled jar
+1. Build yourself

 ### Maven

-If you use [Apache Maven](https://maven.apache.org/) for your project's dependency management, including the following dependency item is all you need to do to use VerdictDB.
+If you use [Apache Maven](https://maven.apache.org/) for your project's dependency management, adding the following dependency entry to your `pom.xml` is all you need to do to use VerdictDB.

 ```pom
 <dependency>